selwynpolit/d9book/book/drush.md

 ### Arguments example2

 Here is `opinion_renamer.php` script that expects a parameter and dies if it doesn't find it.
-Also if the second parameter is R, it reports that it is reverting titles.
+Also, if the second parameter is R, it reports that it is reverting titles.

 ```php
 <?php